ajbozdar/bozj.github.io/README.md

-## BozJ's Jekyll Based Personal Website and Blog
+## The version 1.0 was Jekyll based

+### The version 2.0 is based on Applied Front-End Technologies.

 The content is copyrighted.